Experienced Collin County Criminal Defense

 One of the most rewarding aspects of my job is knowing that I helped and protected someone through a very dark and stressful point in their life and guided them to an outcome that is often better than what they expected. - Attorney Kyle Shaw

-Whether you face drug, DWI, or violent crime charges, our Allen criminal defense lawyer is prepared to battle any misdemeanor or felony charges that threaten your liberty.
+Whether you face drug, DWI, or violent crime charges, our Collin County criminal defense lawyer is prepared to battle any misdemeanor or felony charges that threaten your liberty.
 Attorney Shaw personally handles every single case from start to finish.
 You’ll have direct access to him at every stage of your case.
 In matters as urgent as criminal charges, you deserve to work one on one with a qualified defender, not an assistant or staff.
 Additionally, in DWI/DUI cases he works for a flat fee, and for every criminal charge, he offers a free consultation to discuss your case and evaluate what your options are.
 Take the first step to getting the hard-hitting defense you need: Contact Attorney Kyle Shaw today.

 Call (214) 761-3361 now or request your FREE one-hour consultation online to discuss your legal options!

 9.0 Superb Avvo Rating for Experience and Results